 Accelerator Coaster – a long, straight launch track that has a tower, known as a “top hat,” and magnetic brakes that smoothly stop the train without touching it.
 After the top hat, the layout varies widely, ranging from a flat brake run to several inversions.

-Bobsled Roller Coaster – uses a track design that is essentially a “pipe” with the top half removed and has cars that are sent down the pipe in a freewheeling mode.
+Bobsled Roller Coaster – uses a track design that is essentially a “pipe” with the top half removed with the cars that go down the pipe in the freewheeling mode

 Dive Coaster – has wide trains, usually consisting of two or three rows each seating 6 to 10 passengers.
 Seating is employed in such a way as to provide all riders a clear view.
 At the top of the primary vertical drop, a braking system holds the train for 3 to 5 seconds, giving riders a view of the drop ahead.

 Common Types of Injuries Caused by Roller Coasters

 The unique circumstances at play in any accident mean that one cannot reliably predict the exact severity and nature of the resultant injuries.
 However certain types of injuries are more likely to occur in this type of accident.
 Unfortunately, due to the high speeds that are often involved, roller coaster accidents can often be quite severe.
 The injuries can include:

 - Pinched fingers or limbs

 - Lost fingers or limbs

 Roller Coaster Mechanical and Control Failures